cert-manager/website/content/en/docs/configuration/external.md

 issuers that are not support by cert-manager by default, or are 'out of tree', however are treated the exact same as any other internal issuer type.
-External issuer types are typically installed by deploying another pod into your cluster that will watch `CertificateRequest` resources and honour them based on configured `Issuer` resources.
+External issuer types are typically installed by deploying another pod into your cluster that will watch `CertificateRequest` resources and honor them based on configured `Issuer` resources.
 These issuer type exist outside of the `cert-manager.io` group.